-The Trust's mid-term financial plans, which are based on predicted pupil numbers, indicate the Schools will still have a positive reserve for the next 3 years ahead, albeit substantially decreased, due to the uncertainties faced with regards to funding levels (e.g. SEND funding), increasing staffing costs and rising costs of utilities, food and resources.
+The Trust's mid-term financial plans, which are based on predicted pupil numbers, indicate that most of our Schools will still have a positive reserve for the next 3 years ahead, albeit substantially decreased, due to the uncertainties faced with regards to funding levels (e.g. SEND funding and funding for staff salary increases), increasing staffing costs and rising costs of utilities, food and resources.
+Detailed resource planning is completed, monitored and evaluated termly to ensure the school is financial viable.

-The Trust has made a deficit of £1,121,000 (2020/21: deficit of £1,877,000) in the year (excluding actuarial gain of £9,319,000, (2020/21: actuarial loss of £1,161,000).
+The Trust has made a gain of £258,000 (2022/23: deficit of £329,000) in the year excluding actuarial gain of £165,000, (2022/23: actuarial gain of £1,604,000).